dominikh/go-spew/README.md

 	Disables invocation of error and Stringer interface methods.
 	Method invocation is enabled by default.

-* DisablePointerMethods
-	Disables invocation of error and Stringer interface methods on types which only accept pointer receivers from non-pointer variables.
-This option relies on access to the unsafe package, so it will not have any effect when running in environments without access to the unsafe package such as Google App Engine or with the "disableunsafe" build tag specified.
-	Pointer method invocation is enabled by default.

 * ContinueOnMethod
 	Enables recursion into types after invoking error and Stringer interface methods.
 Recursion after method invocation is disabled by default.